Skip to main content

 What is Montana doing to manage CWD?

-FWP conducts annual chronic wasting disease surveillance in high priority areas known as Priority Surveillance Areas across large swaths of the state.
+FWP conducts annual chronic wasting disease surveillance in high priority areas across large swaths of the state known as Priority Sampling Areas

-Hunters who harvest a deer, elk, or moose in these areas are asked to voluntarily submit their animal for sampling to gather additional data for that area.
-This information will be used to help inform the best management strategies for the affected hunting districts.
+Hunters who harvest a deer, elk, or moose in these areas are asked to voluntarily submit their animal for sampling, so FWP can gather additional data.
+This information will be used to identify where CWD is found, estimate CWD prevalence, and help inform the best management strategies for the affected hunting districts.
 FWP is asking hunters to properly dispose of their carcass waste in a landfill to help prevent the spread of the disease.

-FWP also has begun to liberalize harvest (by either increasing total tags or either sex/antlered tags) in certain CWD-positive hunting districts, with the goal of reducing herd densities and mule deer buck densities.
+FWP also has liberalized harvest (by either increasing total tags or either sex/antlered tags) in certain CWD-positive hunting districts, with the goal of reducing herd densities and mule deer buck densities.
 Mule deer bucks are more likely to be CWD positive than does.
-In the fall of 2022, FWP conducted CWD surveillance and monitoring in northcentral, southwestern, southcentral, and east-central Montana.
-FWP organized a third annual special CWD management hunt in southwestern Montana in 2022 in response to the high prevalence of CWD detected there.
-In addition, FWP conducted a fourth annual special CWD management hunt in the Libby CWD Management Zone and continued to trap and euthanize white-tailed deer within the town of Libby as part of an effort to reduce deer densities and help control CWD within the surrounding Libby CWD Management Zone.
-In collaboration with the Libby City Council, FWP also completed a CWD and urban deer management plan for the town of Libby.
+In 2023, FWP prioritized sampling in northcentral, southwestern, southcentral, and eastern Montana.
+In southwest Montana, FWP conducted the fourth consecutive special CWD hunt known as the Southwestern Montana CWD Management Hunt.
+FWP continued CWD management in the Libby CWD Management Zone with the fifth annual Special Libby CWD Hunt.
+In collaboration with the Libby City Council and as part of the urban deer management plan for the town of Libby, FWP trapped and euthanized white-tailed deer within the town of Libby with the goal of reducing deer densities and helping control CWD within the surrounding Libby CWD Management Zone.
+In 2024, FWP will continue these ongoing efforts with newly selected Priority Sampling Areas and continue to assess management strategies.

 What can I do to help with CWD?